USS Pennsylvania (BB-38): Operations in the Philippines

 Japanese aircraft struck the invasion fleet on 10 January, and four bombs landed close to Pennsylvania, though she was undamaged.
 Later that day, a fire control party directed Pennsylvania to shell a group of Japanese tanks that were massing to launch a counterattack on the beachhead.
 The ship patrolled outside the gulf from 10 to 17 January, when she returned to the gulf; she saw no further action, however, and she departed on 10 February for maintenance at Manus.
 From there, she left on 22 February for San Francisco, stopping in the Marshalls and at Pearl Harbor on the way.
 After arriving on 13 March, she underwent a thorough overhaul, including the replacement of her worn-out main battery and secondary guns.
-She also received more modern radar and fire control equipment and additional close-range anti-aircraft guns.
+She also received a new Mk.34 main battery director, which was equipped with the latest Mk.8 fire control radar, on her aft superstructure.
+With the kamikaze threat in mind, her anti-aircraft armament was increased to seventy-one 20 mm guns in twenty-seven single and twenty-two twin mounts.
+An additional pair of 40 mm Bofors guns in a twin mount was installed on top of turret 2, for a total of forty-two guns.
 With the work done, she went on sea trials off San Francisco, followed by training at San Diego.
 She left San Francisco on 12 July and arrived in Pearl Harbor on the 18th, where she engaged in further training from 20 to 23 July.
 The next day, she departed to join the invasion fleet off Okinawa.

 While transiting the Pacific, she stopped to bombard Wake Island on 1 August.
 In the artillery duel with Japanese coastal guns, one of their shells detonated close enough that fragments disabled one of the ship's fire control directors for her 5-inch guns.
 One of her Curtiss SC Seahawks was damaged in heavy seas, and the destroyer Ordronaux recovered the pilot.
 Pennsylvania loaded ammunition at Saipan before continuing on to Okinawa, arriving there on 12 August where she became flagship of Task Force 95.
 That night, while moored next to Tennessee in Buckner Bay, a Japanese torpedo bomber managed to penetrate the Allied defensive screen undetected; the aircraft launched its torpedo at Pennsylvania and hit her aft, causing serious damage.
 The torpedo opened a hole approximately 30 ft in diameter, causing the ship to take on a considerable amount of water and begin to settle by the stern.
 Damage control teams were able to contain the flooding.
 Twenty men were killed and another ten were injured in the attack, including Oldendorf, who was aboard at the time and suffered several broken ribs.
 Pennsylvania was the last major US warship to be damaged in the war.
 The next day, salvage tugs towed her to shallow water where temporary repairs could be effected.
 On 15 August, the Japanese surrendered, ending the war.